 For many years, our employment law attorneys in Charleston have been helping employees make claims for unpaid wages in South Carolina.
-Employees have strong rights when it comes to receiving their wages after performing work for their employers.
-For example, if an employer fails to pay wages in South Carolina, the employer may be responsible for treble damages and attorneys fees.
+Employees have strong rights regarding receiving their wages after working for their employers.
+For example, if an employer fails to pay wages in South Carolina, the employer may be responsible for triple damages and attorneys’ fees.
 This article explains your rights to wages in South Carolina.

 What If My Employer Doesn’t Pay My Wages in South Carolina?

 If a worker doesn’t get paid, he or she can file a complaint with the South Carolina Department of Labor for unpaid wages.
-However, even if the Department performs an investigation and determines that the employee is owed the wages, it can’t force the employer to pay.
-So, what can an employee do to collect unpaid wages in South Carolina?
+However, even if the Department investigates and determines that the employee is owed the wages, it can’t force the employer to pay.
+So, how can an employee collect unpaid wages in South Carolina?
 They can take their employer to court to collect three times their wages plus attorney’s fees.